 This means the more you pay in, the more you could get back when you retire.
 Equally, saving while you’re young means your money will grow more quickly thanks to compound interest over time.

 Your money will be invested in a mixture of cash and stocks and shares investments, so you could end up with less than you put in based on their performance.

 If you’re saving into a workplace scheme, you pay a percentage of your salary into your pension, which also gets tax relief at your marginal rate.
 You pay in a minimum of 5% of your salary (including the tax relief) and your employer pays in at least 3% on top.
 Some employers may also offer to match higher contributions up to a limit.
 This is a great way to boost your savings and get free money from your employer.

 You contribute 5% to your pension (£1,000 each year), which is taken from your pay before income tax or National Insurance is deducted

 Your employer also contributes 5% (£1,000 each year), without any income tax deduction

-This means you could have a combined contribution of £2,000 paid into your pension each year tax free
+This means you could have a combined contribution of £2,000 paid into your pension each year tax-free

-You can find different types of defined contribution pensions, including:
+There are several different types of defined contribution pensions, including:

 You retire on a salary of £45,000 and have worked with your employer for 40 years

-This figure is multiplied by the number of years you have paid into your employers' pension to generate your annual pension income; £750 x 40 = £30,000 a year.
+This figure is multiplied by the number of years you have paid into your employer’s pension to generate your annual pension income; £750 x 40 = £30,000 a year.